3 Reasons Your Review Count Might Be Off

 #1.
 New Reviews Might Still Be Processing

-While Google does not make all of its screening criteria publicly available, there are obviously safeguards in place.
-As such, it does take some time to run all of the content through their machine learning.
+While Google does not make all of its screening criteria publicly available, there are safeguards in place.
+As such, it can take time to run all content through machine learning.

 “One of the things we do at Nearby Now is go through the Google API each night to retrieve any reviews we can for our customers,” Billy says.
-“Normally, they come through on their own, but we double-check every night just to see if we can catch any that are processed but not yet posted.”
+“Normally, they come through on their own, but we double-check every night just to see if we can catch any the system processed but hasn’t yet posted.”

 #2.
 A Review Counted As An Update, Not A New Review